simple-login/website/content/blog/reverse-alias.md

 author: "SimpleLogin team"
 authorLink: "https://twitter.com/simple_login"
 authorAvatar: "/logo-square.svg"

+layout: "single-toc"
+intro: "We recently made a change in the **reverse-alias** generation algorithm that isn't the best choice in terms of privacy.
+Here's the details."
 ---

+### What is an reverse-alias?

 A *reverse-alias* is the alias for your contact.
 It allows you to send emails to your contact from your alias.
 A reverse-alias is automatically created for every sender who sends an email to your alias.

 {{< rawhtml >}}